murratefe/watchmyups/README.md

 # WatchMyUPS

-A FastAPI application to expose data from UPS devices via NUT (Network UPS Tools).
+A FastAPI application to collect and expose data from UPS devices via NUT (Network UPS Tools).

 <!-- TABLE OF CONTENTS -->
 <details>